FROGGS/p6-File-Spec/README.md

 The parameter can be either an operating system string, or the last part of the name of a subclass ('Win32', 'Mac').
 The default is `$*OS`, which gives you the same subclass that File::Spec already uses for your system.

-### path-components
+### split

 A close relative of `splitdir`, this function also splits a path into volume, directory, and basename portions.
 Unlike splitdir, path-components returns paths compatible with dirname and basename.

 This means that trailing slashes will be eliminated from the directory and basename components, in Win32 and Unix-like environments.
 The basename component will always contain the last part of the path, even if it is a directory, `'.'`, or `'..'`.
+If a relative path's directory portion would otherwise be empty, the directory is set to `'.'`.

 On systems with no concept of volume, returns `''` (the empty string) for volume.

 	($volume, $directories, $basename) =
-			File::Spec.path-components( $path );
+			File::Spec.split( $path );

-The results can be passed to `.join-path` to get back a path equivalent to (but not necessarily identical to) the original path.
+The results can be passed to `.join` to get back a path equivalent to (but not necessarily identical to) the original path.
 If you want to keep all of the characters involved, use `.splitdir` instead.

-### join-path

-A close relative of `.catpath`, this function takes volume, directory and basename portions and returns an entire path.
-Unlike dir, path-components returns paths compatible with dirname and basename.

-	$full-path = File::Spec.join-path($volume, $dirname, $basename);

-Directory separators are inserted if necessary.
-Under Unix, $volume is ignored, and only directory and basename are concatenated.
-On other OSes, $volume is significant.

-This method is the inverse of `.path-components`; the results can be passed to it to get the volume, dirname, and basename portions back.

-### Comparison of path-components and splitpath
+### Comparison of splitpath and split

-	OS      Path       splitpath               path-components
+	OS      Path       splitpath               split
 	linux   /a/b/c     ("", "/a/b/", "c")      ("", "/a/b", "c")
 	linux   /a/b//c/   ("", "/a/b//c/", "")    ("", "/a/b", "c")
 	linux   /a/b/.     ("", "/a/b/.", "")      ("", "/a/b", ".")
 	Win32   C:\a\b\    ("C:", "\\a\\b\\", "")  ("C:", "\\a", "b")
 	VMS     A:[b.c]    ("A:", "[b.c]", "")     ("A:", "[b]", "[c]")

+### join

+A close relative of `.catpath`, this function takes volume, directory and basename portions and returns an entire path.
+If the dirname is `'.'`, it is removed from the (relative) path output, because this function inverts the functionality of dirname and basename.

+	$full-path = File::Spec.join($volume, $dirname, $basename);

+Directory separators are inserted if necessary.
+Under Unix, $volume is ignored, and only directory and basename are concatenated.
+On other OSes, $volume is significant.

+This method is the inverse of `.split`; the results can be passed to it to get the volume, dirname, and basename portions back.

+### Comparison of catpath and join

+	OS     Components            catpath        join
+	linux  ("", "/a/b", "c")     /a/b/c         a/b/c
+	linux  ("", ".", "foo")      ./foo          foo
+        linux  ("", "/", "/")        //             /
+	Win32  ("C:", "\a", "b")     C:\a\b         C:\a\b
+	VMS    ("A:", "[b]", "[c]")  A:[b][c]       A:[b.c]